Microsoft® Word Templates for Business

 You may have templates that were created in a version of Word that is older than the one you are using now.
 Please contact me if you need these upgraded for you in order to take advantage of new features in Word.

-Also, please consider DMW for any template, or more general, training that would result in increased efficiency in the production and maintenance of any type of Word document.
+Also, please contact me to discuss any aspect of training that would increase your Word users’ efficiency in the production and maintenance of any type of document.